nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-app-registry-k8s/README.md

 }
 ```

- * _cronSchedule_: The cron schedule for the background job that scans for new apps (default: every minute)
+ * _cronSchedule_: The cron schedule for the background job that scans for new apps (Default: every minute)
  * _k8sNamespaces_: The Kubernetes namespaces to scan (Default: ["default"])
- * _socketTimeoutSec_: Socket timeout when trying to the Kubernetes service (default: 3)
+ * _socketTimeoutSec_: Socket timeout when trying to the Kubernetes service (Default: 3)
- * _checkIntervalSec_: The time in seconds after that a registered services show be re-checked (Default: 300)
+ * _checkIntervalSec_: The time in seconds after that a registered services show be re-checked (Default: 600)
  * _serviceNameFilter_: A regular expression for services that should be checked (case insensitive).
 (Default: ".*")
  * _accessViaClusterIP_: Access services via IP address and not via &lt;name&gt;.&lt;namespace&gt; (Default: false)